 Q. Can Defibrillators be used on children?

-A. Yes.
-Defibrillators can be used on children from 1-8 years old.
-If there are smaller pads included then use these.
-It is however recommended that you do not use a defibrillator on children younger than 1 year old.
+A. Defibrillators can be used on children from 1-8 years old.
+If there are smaller pads (known as paediatric pads) included then use these.
+It is recommended that you do not use a defibrillator on children younger than 12 months old.

 Q. Can Defibrillators be used on pregnant women?